MinBZK/nl-wallet/wallet_core/gba_hc_converter/README.md

 can be configured in such a way that it cannot connect to the GBA-V, but only serves preloaded data.

-The preloaded data is encrypted at rest using the AES-GCM Authenticated Encryption with Associated Data (AEAD) cipher.
-Encrypting the data at rest protects from unwanted data leakage, for instance accidental (off-site) backups.
+The preloaded data is encrypted at rest using the AES-GCM cipher.
+Encrypting the data at rest protects from unwanted data leakage, for instance accidental ( off-site) backups.
 Both the preload binary and gba-hc-converter are in possession of the encryption key.
 The preload binary writes that encrypted data to a shared storage location, from which the gba-hc-converter is only allowed to read.
 The encrypted data is stored having a specific filename.
-The filename is constructed as the signature from the BSN and a secret key using HMAC-SHA256.
-This way, when the gba-hc-converter receives a request to fetch data for a specific BSN, it calculates the signature of the BSN (using the method described above) and checks if there is a file having that signature as filename on the filesystem.
-If so, the preloaded data is decrypted and served.
+The filename is constructed as the HMAC-SHA256 over the BSN and a secret key.
+This way, when the gba-hc-converter receives a request to fetch data for a specific BSN, it calculates the HMAC-SHA256 (using the method described above) and checks if there is a file having that filename on the filesystem, ensuring authentication and integrity.
+If there is such a filename, the preloaded data is decrypted and served.
 If not, it can either return a not found response or fetch the data from GBA-V, depending on how it is configured.

 For manually prefetching a GBA-V response, the following binary can be used: